zrythm/zrythm/doc/user/tracks/chord-track.rst

 The Chord Track contains chord and scale objects that are used to specify when the song is using a particular chord or scale.
+Its main purpose is to assist with chord progressions.

 .. image:: /_static/img/chord-track.png
    :align: center